nicklockwood/Expression/README.md

 * Every view has a bottom and right property.
 These are computed, and cannot be set directly, but they can be used in expressions.
 * Circular references (a property whose value depends on itself) are forbidden, and will be detected by the system.
 * The `width` and `height` properties can use the `auto` constant, which does nothing useful for ordinary views, but can be used with text labels to calculate the optimal height for a given width, based on the amount of text.
-* Numeric values are measures screen points.
+* Numeric values are measured in screen points.
 Percentage values are relative to the superview's `width` or `height` property.
 * Remember you can use functions like `min()` and `max()` to ensure that relative values don't go above or below a fixed threshold.

 This is just a toy example, but I think it has some interesting potential.
 Have fun with it, and maybe even try using `View+Layout.swift` in your own projects.
 I'll be exploring a more sophisticated implementation of this idea in the future.